bguiz/bgscratch/ember/ordr/notes.md

 	- Ember.ArrayController
 		- proxies the properties of its model, but this time its model is expected to be an array
 		- {{#each controller}} ==> myCtrl.model.forEach(...)
-- Ember's default behaviour is to generate code for ember objects that you haven't defined, but you have defined another related ember object for, follwing a naming convention
+- Ember's default behaviour is to generate code for ember objects that you haven't defined, but you have defined another related ember object for, following a naming convention
 	- Ember's code generation is in memory - it runs every time (active code generation)
 	- Opposite of passive code generation - run once, and written out to files
 - Controller life cycle